Table of Contents

 The issue with mix breeders’ health is that they can be prone to illnesses coming from both primary breeds.
 The same goes for Pekingese Dachshund.
 We firmly believe that with a well-balanced diet, regular physical activities, and proper care, dogs don’t get sick often.

 Still, it is better to be prepared.
-Dachshunds are in danger of spine injury because of their long bodies and short legs.
+Dachshunds are in danger of back problems because of their long bodies and short legs.
 If your pup has that feature, try to prevent them from jumping too much.
-Other typical Dachshund health concerns are:
+Serious spine injuries could shorten their lifespan.
+Other typical Dachshund health issues are:

 Pekingese can have breathing difficulties because of their flat face, which can make them heavy snorers as well.
 Potential health risks also include: